A Guide to the Argentine Investor Visa

 It depends on the type of visa being applied for but Passport, criminal record and consular interview will always be requested.

-Before starting your business trip from the United Kingdom to Argentina, be sure to identify the characteristics of each visa described.
-Engage with a local immigration lawyer for additional support to obtain Argentina’s business visa to carry out business in the country.
+Before starting the process, be sure to identify the characteristics of each visa described.
+Engage with a local immigration lawyer for additional support to obtain a temporary investor visa in Argentina to carry out business in the country.

 Legal Team Argentina